ibm-watson-embedded-business-assistant/eba-example-agents/docs/integration/Web.md

 ## Web Integration

-It is possible to integrate Watson Assistant directly into your own web application as an embedded window.
+It is possible to integrate EBA directly into your own web application as an embedded window.
 You can view an [example](https://ibm-watson-embedded-business-assistant.github.io/eba-example-agents/docs/integration/index.html).

 There are two simple steps required to perform this integration: